dorelljames/dorellblog/content/blog/should-you-move-on-from-wordpress/index.md

   - cebu
 ---

+> This is a raw draft of my talk last [WordCamp Cebu 2019](https://cebu.wordcamp.org/2019/speaker/dorell-james-galang/).
+If you find mispelling, wrong grammars, and anything else erroneous, please give this a pass.

 Today I'll be taking you outside of your current shell and these things that I'll be sharing might come new to you but it is my hope that you'll learn something from it.
 In my past 7 years as WordPress developer, I've had the privilege learn the trade and understand how things worked and helped my clients achieve their business goals.
 In the last 2 years, I've had the privilege to see what's the world outside and today let me do the honor in sharing to you everything I've learned.

 My name is Dorell, and I'm a full stack developer and it's my job to make sure that we provide just the right solution for our customers and clients.
 Since we're a small company, we're able to quickly adapt to new technologies and trends.
 I am also responsible for making sure that the company continues to have the best technology offering in a dynamically-evolving highly-competitive space.